|TAX ON RENTAL INCOME|

 If the tenant is a corporation (eg. a company renting the apartment for their employee), the tenant must withhold 20.42% of the monthly rent and pay it to the tax office by the 10th day of the following month.
 A corporate tenant is considered more adept at accounting and taxation practices, so this responsibility is placed on them.

 If the tenant is a private individual, they are not required to withhold any rent (it is considered bothersome for a private tenant to worry about this).
 This does not mean that you, as a landlord, can avoid paying any taxes as the income will still be classed as rental income from real estate and you will still be taxed as a non-resident.
-Instead, your rental management company or accountant should deduct 20.42% from the rent and pay the tax office each month.
+Instead, your rental management company or accountant is obligated to deduct 20.42% from the rent and pay the tax office each month.

 Rental income includes: